This lesson is divided into the following parts:

 Besides of having an embosser, the computer needs a translation program which can print the dot pattern instead of print.
 Then, because Braille is more bulky, it must reformat the content.
 Just like a standard piece of computer paper has a standard length and height, so does a Braille page.
 This means a line of print must be put on a couple lines in Braille.
 Usually a print page with 2 columns on it will end up being a much longer single column.
 Tables may also need to be modified.
 Sophisticated Braille translation software can usually handle of all that.

-Actually there is also ‘refreshable’ Braille devices to connect to the printer.
+Actually there is also ‘refreshable’ Braille devices to connect to the computer.
+It is attached just below the keyboard.
+It provides a interactive portion of what is on the monitor.
 It will be limited to a single line of maybe 20-40 characters.
 As the content is being pushed to the device, small dots pop up and disappear.
+For someone wanting to be sure he or she is reading exactly what is on the monitor, it avoids misunderstanding the spoken content.

 You probably have a hand-held magnifier which someone in the family may use to see a small detail in an image.
 There are many hand-held magnifiers designed for people who are vision impaired.
 There are even small, pocket-sized ones which can be useful trying to read a restaurant menu.